OpenVisualCloud/Media-Transport-Library/doc/build_WIN.md

-# Media Transport Library compilation and build on Windows OS
+# Intel® Media Transport Library compilation and build on Windows OS

 ## 1. Introduction

-This document contains instructions for installing and configuring the Media Transport Library for Windows Operation System.
+This document contains instructions for installing and configuring the Intel® Media Transport Library for Windows Operation System.

 All the steps below related to the DPDK configuration instructions on Windows are from the website:
 <https://doc.dpdk.org/guides/windows_gsg/intro.html>